By Roger Russell

 without written permission of the author.

+The IDS-25 is an answer that is ahead of its time and may be a harbinger of things to come.
 The single full range column works even better than I had anticipated.
-This column system outperforms all of my earlier designs, column or conventional multi-way systems.
-Here is truly a unique system that can deliver better sound reproduction and at levels equal to that which you would encounter at a concert hall.
+The IDS-25 system outperforms all of my earlier designs, column or conventional multi-way.
+Here is truly a unique system that can deliver more accurate sound reproduction and at levels equal to that which you would encounter at a concert hall.
+It brings out the dynamic sound in music that is otherwise lost.
+The coherency preserves the alignment of the transients to accurately deliver musical peaks whether it is from cymbals, piano or drums.

 They describe some of the outstanding features of the system: imaging, depth and spaciousness.
 The goal is to create a system that accurately reveals these listening qualities and at the same time offer many other advantages.
 Imaging is the ability of a speaker to reproduce stereo information so that the listener is able to locate instruments as they were positioned in the actual performance or as they were mixed at the discretion of the engineer at the console.
 Depth is the illusion that the instruments are located at various distances behind the plane formed by the two speakers.
 Spaciousness is the illusion of reverberation, either natural or artificial, giving the impression of a very large room or enclosure having reflections with various amplitudes, time delays or frequency shifts.
 The synthesized spaciousness used today in popular and electronic music is extremely appealing.